samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

-# The main programming language parts for Magic
+# Hyperlambda as a Turing complete programming language

-Magic lambda is where you will find the _"keywords"_ of Hyperlambda.
+magic.lambda is where you will find the _"keywords"_ of Hyperlambda.
-It is what makes Hyperlambda Turing complete, and contains slots such as **[for-each]**, **[if]** and **[while]**.
+It is what makes Hyperlambda Turing complete, and contains slots such as **[for-each]**, **[if]**, and **[while]**.

 ## Structure

-Since _everything_ is a slot in Hyperlambda, this allows you to evaluate its conditional operators and logical operators, the same way you would evaluate a function in a traditional programming language.
-This might at first seem a bit unintuitive if you come from a traditional programming language, but has a lot of advantages, such as allowing the computer to look at the entirety of your function objects as hierarchical tree structures, parsing them as such, and imagining these as _"execution trees"_.
+_Everything_ is a slot in Hyperlambda.
+This allows you to evaluate and extend its conditional operators and logical operators the same way you would evaluate or create a function in a traditional programming language.
+This might at first seem a bit unintuitive if you come from a traditional programming language, but has a lot of advantages, such as allowing the computer to look at the entirety of your function object as a hierarchical tree structure, parsing it as such, and executing your lambda object as an _"execution tree"_.

 For instance, in a normal programming language, the equal operator must have a left hand side (lhs), and a right hand side (rhs).
 In Hyperlambda this is not true, since the equal slot is the main invocation of a function, requiring two